Events

 The Community offers Monastic Experience Days designed for women who are interested in exploring the contemplative life within a monastic community.
 These special days provide an opportunity to discover more about the daily rhythm of prayer, work, and community life as lived by the Poor Clares.
 The day is also very helpful if you are discerning whether a monastic vocation might be right for you.

-Participants typically join the sisters in their liturgical prayer (the Divine Office), spend time in silent prayer and reflection, and learn about the unique charism and history of the Poor Clare Order.
+Participants typically join the sisters in their liturgical prayer (the Divine Office), spend time in silent prayer, Adoration of the Blessed Sacrament and reflection, and learn about the unique charism and history of the Poor Clare Order.
 There are also opportunities for informal conversation with the sisters, as well as times for questions and guidance in discernment.

 For more information: www.poorclares.ie/monastic-experience-days

-The next Monastic Experience day will take place on The 26th March 2026
+The next Monastic Experience day will take place on the 18th of April 2026

 Attending Adoration and Evening Prayer on Sundays offers an opportunity to centre oneself in the presence of Christ, allowing His grace to heal our hearts as we remain in His love.
 It fosters a a deeper connection with God and others inspiring us to go out of ourselves in charity.
 It also connects us to millions of other worldwide who pray Evening prayer on Sunday.